 If you like a zingy and zesty drizzle cake, this coconut and lime loaf cake is for you.
 It’s easy to make and the tropical flavours of lime and coconut pair really well.
 You can even add some white chocolate chips if you like.

 A while back I received a lovely basket of Brazilian limes.
 I’ve used them in all sorts of recipes, but they’re now beginning to look past their best and I need to use them up.
 This isn’t really an issue as I do have a particular penchant for limes.
 This coconut and lime cake, however, is a good way to lose a few.

-These are some of the recipes I made with the limes.
+Here are some of the other recipes I made with the limes.

 - Chocolate key lime pie

 - Ginger and lime cake with lime curd